 If you are unable to meet an in-course requirement due to medical, psychological, or compassionate reasons, please email the course instructor or TA.
 If you miss a quiz or a lab, you must provide your TA with a written explanation for possible academic consideration.
 For missed midterm contact the instructor.
-See the undergraduate calendar for information on regulations and procedures for Academic Consideration at the following link:
+See the undergraduate calendar for information on regulations and procedures for Academic Consideration.

 Accommodation of Religious Obligations

 If you are unable to meet an in-course requirement due to religious obligations, please email the course instructor within two weeks of the start of the semester to make alternate arrangements.
-See the undergraduate calendar for information on regulations and procedures for Academic Accommodation of Religious Obligations at the following link:
+See the undergraduate calendar for information on regulations and procedures for Academic Accommodation of Religious Obligations.

 If you have questions about any grade, please inquire promptly after the material has been returned to you.

 In order to pass the course, you must obtain a final grade of 50% or higher.
 There is no mandatory requirement that students pass specific elements of the course, such as the midterm and final exams.